safekhawaja/affinity_detection/README.md

 ## Execution:

 1. Set up hardware as described in the paper.
+Obtain your hardware specifications e.g. baud rate.
 2. Run match_colors_get.py to obtain HSV values, adjusting input webcam or video for your setup.
 Test this with color_detection_test.py and adjust points as required.
 3. Adjust color_stab.py for the vertical heights and horizontal widths of your gantry's dimensions.
 The video input and other specifications in setup should also be working, so you should test a sequence for your setup before putting live fish in.
 4. Run color_stab.py with a stunned fish and kill the fish.
 Enjoy the high quality meat!